 The newspapers state that 007-virus sleuths are trying to understand how the disease was transmitted.
 Who is at fault?
 Officials of all stripes–the public at large–want to know.
 So far, the answers have eluded detection but it seems that the person designated Patient 1 is a local.
 I hope he, like my launderers, isn’t scapegoated.
 It’s bad being sick enough to be admitted to the ICU without having the weight of the entire Italian Coronavirus Outbreak placed on your shoulders.

 Meanwhile, inside, the proprietor sits with her back to the window, dressed in a suit, her shiny black hair pulled into a pony tail.
 She’s always fastidious about her appearance.
 Today is no exception.
 I can hear the radio playing Chinese pop music.
 It’s soothing; soft yet somewhat upbeat, a young voice crooning.
 The lights are on.
 She’s at her sewing machine but she isn’t sewing.
 Her worktable is bare.
 She’s not ironing, nor hemming jeans, nor fixing a zipper, nor buttonholing a jacket.
 She’s sitting, listening, staring at the back wall, thinking, her hands folded in front of her.

 I rap on the glass.
 I have a bag with a sweater in it that needs dry cleaning.

-She turns, shakes her head, and then goes back to contemplation.
-It’s as if she’s trying to give the impression of business as usual, but maybe she doesn’t know how business and sewing machines work here in the heart(lessness) of COVID-19 territory any more.
+She turns, shakes her head, points to the sign, and then goes back to contemplation.
+She’s trying to give the impression of business as usual, but her machines aren’t working here in the heart of heartless COVID-19 territory.